TwanoO67/ngx-admin-lte/README.md

 ### Messages Box

-This widget is registred to the messages service
+This widget is registered to the messages service

 ### Notification Box

-WIP This widget is registred to the notification service
+WIP This widget is registered to the notification service

 ### Tasks Box

-WIP This widget is registred to the task service
+WIP This widget is registered to the task service

 ### User box

-This widget is registred to the user service (for the current user display)
+This widget is registered to the user service (for the current user display)

 ### Menu Aside

-This widget handle the left navigation Menu
+This widget handles the left navigation Menu

-It is registred to the user service (for the current user display)
+It is registered to the user service (for the current user display)

 ## Models